jito-foundation/ncn-portal/README.md

-# NCN Portal Lite
+# NCN Portal

 ## Features

-NCN Portal Lite is a lightweight Claude web interface developed using Next.js and the [Claude Chat API](https://platform.openai.com/docs/api-reference/chat).
+NCN Portal is a Claude web interface developed using Next.js and the [Claude Chat API](https://platform.openai.com/docs/api-reference/chat).
 It's compatible with both ClaudeAI.

 - Deploy a custom Claude web interface that supports markdown, prompt storage, and multi-person chats.
 - Create a private, web-based Claude for use among friends without sharing your API key.